 If you’re wondering whether you should leave a balance on your credit card or pay it off in full each month, you aren’t alone.
 How much of a balance should you carry, especially if you’re worried about your credit score?
 While large credit card balances can hurt your score, charging a small balance that you pay off every month isn’t likely to harm your credit rating.
 Doing this may, in fact, help your credit score.

 While several factors go into determining your credit score, your payment history and how much debt you owe account for about two-thirds of your score.
-Keeping a minimal balance on a credit card account for which you haven’t missed any payments can actually raise your score since it shows that you are responsible when it comes to managing credit.
+Keeping a minimal balance on a credit card account for which you haven’t missed any payments can actually raise your score since it shows that you're responsible when it comes to managing credit.
 If you have large credit card balances but want to improve your credit score, work on paying down the amounts you owe.
 Maintaining high credit card debts can lower your score.

 Credit Utilization Rate